mittingphx/SUColorKit/README.md

 <br><br>

-### Installation
+### Manual Installation

-This extension is currently under review to be placed in the Google Store for Extensions.
-A link to that will be placed here once the app is accepted, which will be a much simpler installation process.
-Until then, tagged releases are avaiable for download and manual installation:
+The lastest versions of the software are available from this Github repository.
+Tagged releases are avaiable for download and manual installation:

 * v0.9.3 - https://github.com/mittingphx/SUColorKit/releases/tag/v0.9.3

 Instructions are listed within the tags on how to side-load extensions using the "Load Unpacked" feature.
+Most users will want to use the Chrome Web Store link above.

 ### Screenshots